guildnews-de/gw2-embeds_wordpress/README.md

 # gw2arm-embeds

-This is a wordpress plugin to make it easier to use the [GW2 armory embeds](https://github.com/madou/armory-embeds)
+This is a wordpress plugin to make it easier to use the [GW2 armory embeds](https://github.com/madou/armory-embeds) Simply download the zip an install it in Wordpress-Pugin-Manager.

+Be careful!
+Plugin is under development!
+Incompatabilites could lead to a disfunctional website!

 # How it works